upday/upday.github.io/_posts/blog/2016-10-08-vector_drawables_optimisation.md

 ## Maximum VectorDrawable Size Recommended

 Since the vector graphics are rendered at runtime, on the CPU, the initial loading and drawing of a vector drawable will be slower.
-This is why <a href="https://developer.android.com/studio/write/vector-asset-studio.html">Google recommends<a/> using them for images of max 200x200dp.
+This is why <a href="https://developer.android.com/studio/write/vector-asset-studio.html">Google recommends<a/> using them for images of **maximum 200 x 200 dp**.

 <center>
 <picture>
 	<a href="/images/blog/vector_drawables/android_doc.png"><img src="/images/blog/vector_drawables/android_doc.png" alt="Android documentation"></a>
-	<figcaption>Android documentation says max 200 x 200 dp</figcaption>
+	<figcaption><a href="https://developer.android.com/studio/write/vector-asset-studio.html">Android documentation</a> says max 200 x 200 dp</figcaption>
 </picture>
 </center>